katcipis/sophia/notes/linkedin-data-pipeline.md

 Since there are many partitions this still balances the load over many consumer instances.
 One limitation is that you cannot have more consumer instances in a consumer group than partitions.

+The obvious trade off is that if you require a total order over messages this can only be achieved with a topic that has only one partition, though this will mean only one consumer process per consumer group.

 Since partitioning is so important, how do you control how things get partitioned ?
+It is based on a key that the producer will provided, that will be used to hash the messages.
+This seems to be analogous to hash maps, depending on how you hash your keys you may end with a uniform distributed set of buckets or with lots of empty buckets and a small set of gigantic buckets, since almost all keys clash on the same bucket.
+It is the same problem, only that on Kafka the buckets are the partitions, and they are distributed.

+If the producer chooses to not provide a key, a uniform load balancing will be done through all the partitions (like a default hash map).
+If a key is provided, like a user id for example, you will have a guarantee that all messages from user id X will be on the same partition.

+This can make some kind of processing easier, since all messages from user X will be consumed by the same process on a consumer group.
+With this guarantee processing can be done all in memory, for example.